 Timeline ~up to one year from completed disclosure

-License – OETT negotiates license with prospects identified in the marketing stage, monitors milestones and handles royalty payments.
+License – OTM negotiates license with prospects identified in the marketing stage, monitors milestones and handles royalty payments.